Swimming at the 2000 Summer Olympics – Men's 200 metre freestyle

 The men's 200 metre freestyle event at the 2000 Summer Olympics took place on 17–18 September at the Sydney International Aquatic Centre in Sydney, Australia.
 There were 51 competitors from 44 nations, with each nation having up to two swimmers (a limit in place since 1984).

 Dutchman Pieter van den Hoogenband edged out Australia's top favorite Ian Thorpe on the final lap to claim a gold medal in the event.
 Stunning a massive home crowd, he touched the wall first in 1:45.35 to match his own world record from the semifinals.
 As a result of starting harder than usual, Thorpe ended up only with a silver in 1:45.83, while Italy's Massimiliano Rosolino added a bronze to his hardware from the 400 m freestyle in a time 1:46.65.
 The medals were the first in the men's 200 metre freestyle for both the Netherlands and Italy.

-U.S. swimmer Josh Davis missed the podium by six hundredths of a second (0.06), finishing with a new American record of 1:46.73.
+U.S. swimmer Josh Davis missed the podium by eight hundredths of a second (0.08), finishing with a new American record of 1:46.73.
 Davis was followed in fifth and sixth by British duo Paul Palmer (1:47.95) and James Salter (1:48.74).
 Canada's Rick Say (1:48.76) and another Aussie Grant Hackett (1:49.46) closed out the field.

 Earlier in the semifinals, Van den Hoogenband blasted a new world record of 1:45.35, slashing 0.16 seconds off the mark set by Thorpe from the Australian trials.
 One heat later, Thorpe powered home with a second-fastest time of 1:45.37, but missed taking the record back by two hundredths of a second (0.02).
 He also erased Yevgeny Sadovyi's 1992 Olympic record by 0.14 seconds to pick up a top seed from the prelims (1:46.56).

+The medals for the competition were presented by Mohammed Mzali, IOC Member, Tunisia; and the medalists' bouquets were presented by Roger Smith, FINA Vice President; Australia.